A woman was late for her flight. So she told airline workers there was a bomb on the plane, police say.

 Federal Aviation Administration officials have said behavior on airplanes has worsened during the pandemic.
 In August, the agency said it had received about 3,889 reports of “unruly behavior” by airline passengers, resulting in $1 million in fines against dozens of people.

 On Monday, the same day Verbitsky allegedly made the bomb threat, a man was captured on video insisting to be let off an airborne flight bound for Salt Lake City.
-Video showed him growling and biting his face mask.
+Video showed him growling and biting his mask.
 After the plane landed, he was arrested.